UX Case Study #2

 Homepage Hero Banner and Calculator (Figma)

-We kicked off with whiteboarding sessions alongside insurance subject matter experts, business analysts, and the product owner, reviewing the existing life product experience while identifying and prioritizing requirements for the new one.
+We kicked off the project with whiteboarding sessions alongside the product owner, business analysts, and insurance SMEs, reviewing the existing product experience and identifying requirements for the new one.

 Whiteboarding Session (Invision)